inoa-io/inoa-cloud/README.md

 INOA Measurements is the place where all the measured data is going in.
 It collects, stores, enhances measurements that are collected by IoT devices and provide it with help of APIs and UIs.

-### INOA Groundcontrol
+### INOA Ground Control

-INOA Groundcontrol is the UI to manage the IoT Fleet with INOA.
+INOA Ground Control is the UI to manage the IoT Fleet with INOA.

 ### INOA OS